speedruncomorg/api/version1/README.md

 * [variables](variables.md)

-**Important:** To get a leaderboard of sorts, you need to use the legacy API available at http://www.speedrun.com/api_records.php, until we had time to refactor and implement the leaderboard as part of this API.
+**Important:** To get a leaderboard of sorts, you need to use the legacy API available at http://www.speedrun.com/api_records.php, until we've had time to refactor and implement the leaderboard as part of this API.